 Rib fractures pose difficulties similar to those of metaphyseal injuries in that they are easily overlooked on radiographs.

-These fractures usually are not evident on radiographs in the acute stage, as little displacement occurs.
+In the acute stage they are not evident on radiographs, as little displacement occurs.

-They are identified in the healing stage as a result of associated callus.
+They are often identified on the repeated skeletal survey when the fractures are in the healing stage showing callus.

 Skull fractures are common child abuse injuries, but they are also common in accidental trauma.